Rileyccc/Request-Scheduling-using-Threads-and-Synchronization/README.md

 ### Contrubutions

 Riley:
-all java code.
+all java code,
-all java design.
+all java design,
-java makefile
+java makefile,
-how to run java section in readme
+how to run java section in readme,
-99% c++ code
+99% c++ code,
 how to run c++ code

 ### java:design